kagantmr/zuzu/docs/ipc.md

-# Zuzu IPC
+# zuzu IPC

 Inter-process communication is the defining feature of a microkernel.
-In Zuzu, processes cannot call kernel functions to access services — they send messages to server processes that own those services.
+In zuzu, processes cannot call kernel functions to access services — they send messages to server processes that own those services.
 The kernel's job in IPC is to be a fast, correct switchboard.

 ---

 ## Model: Synchronous Rendezvous

-Zuzu uses **synchronous blocking IPC**.
+zuzu uses **synchronous blocking IPC**.
 This means:

 - `send` blocks the caller until a receiver is ready on the endpoint.
 - `recv` blocks the caller until a sender arrives.
 - When both are present, the kernel copies the message and unblocks both in one operation.
 - There are no message queues.
 There is no heap allocation in the IPC hot path.

 This is the same model used by L4, seL4, and QNX.
 The reason for choosing it over asynchronous IPC is simplicity: no buffer management, no flow control, no partial delivery.
 The trade-off is that a slow server blocks its clients.
-For the current stage of Zuzu this is fine — proper protocol design handles it at the application level.
+For the current stage of zuzu this is fine — proper protocol design handles it at the application level.

 ---